Levviata/ServerBackup/README.md

 # Objectives/Intentions

 In general, I want to fix bugs here and there, possibly improve code quality, basic documentation, and neatly pack everything together for better support down the line.

+_No promises._